 Alcohol is far too cheap than in some other countries while you can get a bottle of water at the price of $0.5.

-There are restaurants for everybody’s taste and budget, from those inexpensive ones where meal costs up to $7, to the most posh ones where you will need a lot of money for a simple meal.
+There are restaurants for everybody’s taste and budget, from those inexpensive ones where a meal costs up to $10, to the poshest ones where you will need a lot of money for a simple meal.

-According to the data, it can be concluded that the prices of food in Blearus are quite affordable and reasonable.
+According to the data, it can be concluded that the prices of food in Belarus are quite affordable and reasonable.

-Being that the loaf of bread and milk cost $0.6, people here do not have to think about discounts, since they can afford buying it at the regular prices.
+Being that the loaf of bread and milk cost $0.6, people here do not have to think about discounts, since they can afford to buy it at regular prices.

-Due to the not so expensive price of gasoline, the driving as well as the public transportation in Belarus is quite affordable, too.
+Due to the not-so-expensive price of gasoline, driving as well as public transportation in Belarus is quite affordable, too.

 If you want to save on transportation, you can always buy a monthly ticket at the price of about $18.

-The whole payment for them can ranges from $49 without the Internet to $55 with it.
+The whole payment for them can range from $60 without the Internet to $77 with it.

-It is very interesting that the calls from mobile phones are so cheap that one minute do not exceed $0.05.
+It is very interesting that the calls from mobile phones are so cheap that one minute does not exceed $0.05.

 SPORTS & LEISURE